 We offer highly individualized learning plans with extensive direct supervision and support from psychiatrists who value their role as mentors.
 Our academic program (i.e. Interviewing Course, Grand Rounds, Clinical Case Conference Rounds, STACER course, etc.) is very well developed and has been noted as a highlight by many residents who have trained with us.
 All residents attend academic days on Thursdays either in Fraser (RCH) or Vancouver (VGH).
 The Fraser Health Authority serves the largest (1.8 million) and fastest-growing population of all provincial health authorities.

 Fraser Health has the highest concentration of children and young families in our province.
 Our hospitals and Psychiatry programs are growing to meet increasing needs.
 SMH underwent redevelopment and expansion completed in 2014 including a new Mental Health and Substance Use emergency department.
-RCH is now undergoing redevelopment and expansion which will include a new and unique Mental Health and Substance Use centre.
+RCH has now completed a major redevelopment and expansion, with a new and unique Mental Health and Substance Use centre.
 We offer an outstanding environment for clinical education and training with diverse populations which allow broad exposure to all areas of Psychiatry, and dedicated clinical faculty who are deeply committed to education and teaching.

-For 2019, UBC-FHGV is accepting 6 positions for clinical training through CaRMS.
+For 2021, UBC-FHGV offers positions for clinical training through CaRMS.
 Core rotations in the junior residency (PGY1-3) are based at Royal Columbian Hospital and Surrey Memorial Hospital (with geriatric psychiatry also available at Burnaby General Hospital).
 Selective and elective rotations in the senior residency (PGY4 and PGY5) are offered at a number of clinical settings in the Fraser Health Region and Greater Vancouver, based on residents’ career interests and goals.